moloni-pt/woocommerce/README.md

 ### 3.0.88
 * MINOR: Testado até à versão 6.2 do Wordpress
+* MINOR: Testado até à versão 7.5.1 do WooCommerce

 ### 3.0.87
 * MINOR: Melhoria no tratamento de erros na autenticação.